 Now on to the Facts!

 1.)
 As big as they are, the grizzly bear is actually a bit of a light eater.
 The only time they really become gluttons is during hyperphagia, where they are preparing for hibernation.
-The grizzly bear, during this time, can put on as much as 3 pounds of fat per day!
+The grizzly bear, during this time, can put on as much as 3 lbs. of fat per day!

 4.)
-Grizzlies can allegedly run 35 mph, and maintain speeds of up to 28 mph for up to two miles!
+Grizzlies can allegedly run 35 mph, and maintain speeds of up to 28 mph for up to 2 miles!
 That’s faster than Usain Bolt’s 27 mile per hour stride (which he can only sustain for a few seconds).

 5.)
-Grizzly front claws can be up to 4-inches in length, claws as long as human fingers!
+Grizzly front claws can be up to 4 inches in length, claws as long as human fingers!
 It is highly advisable you avoid these.